‘Ghostbusters 3’ Director Jason Reitman Accused Of Sexism After Saying He’ll ‘Hand The Movie Back To The Fans’

 Jason Reitman, who is set to write and direct the Ghostbusters reboot — tentatively referred to by some as Ghostbusters 3— has come under fire on social media for comments he made regarding his plans for the upcoming film, reports Fox News.

 Recently, Jason made a guest appearance on an episode of the Bill Burr Podcast, where he talked about his vision for the upcoming film.
-Reitman mentioned that he didn’t want to direct the “‘Juno’ of ‘Ghostbusters’ movies,” promising a return to the series’ original style.
+Reitman mentioned that he didn’t want to direct the “Juno of Ghostbusters movies,” promising a return to the series’ original style.

 “I love this franchise.
 I grew up watching it.
-I consider myself the first a ‘Ghostbusters’ fan.
-I was like seven years old when that movie came out and I love it.
-I want to make a movie for my fellow ‘Ghostbusters’ fans,” Reitman explained to Burr.
+I consider myself the first a Ghostbusters fan.
+I was like 7-years-old when that movie came out and I love it.
+I want to make a movie for my fellow Ghostbusters fans,” Reitman explained to Burr.
 “We are, in every way, trying to go back to the original technique and hand the movie back to the fans.”

 It seems this comment has attracted its fair share of criticism from some prominent social media users.
 As Fox News notes, Reitman’s remarks were interpreted to be a jab at 2016’s Ghostbusters, which featured an all-female cast, with actresses Kristen Wiig, Melissa McCarthy, Leslie Jones, and Kate McKinnon taking on the role of the eponymous paranormal-hunting team.